benedekh/bigdata-projects/README.md

 ### Benchmark

 I benchmarked the two Spark solutions for the questions, and the Java MapReduce implementation for the first question.

+_The input data was the **2008.csv**, that is available in a compressed archive [here](https://github.com/benedekh/bigdata-projects/tree/datasets) in the repository, and [here](http://stat-computing.org/dataexpo/2009/the-data.html) on the original website._

 The benchmarking was done on a computer containing Intel Core i7-4700MQ @ 2.4GHz CPU, 8 GB RAM.